1. The Exchange Rate

 Nonresidents' share of total trade

-(spot and forward transactions, options and swaps) remained stable at about
+(spot and forward transactions, options and swaps) increased to about 37.5 percent

-To full press release, including graphs and data
+To full press release, including graphs & data